1. If the Deal is too Good to be True, It Is!

 If you do get scammed and have used your credit card, you must make a WRITTEN dispute to your credit card company within 60 days of the statement where the charge appears.

 Looking for a beach vacation rental perfect for your family?
-Check out HHI Tide 21 - a no fees (at all!) vacation rental at oceanfront Hilton Head Beach and Tennis Resort in Hilton Head Island, South Carolina. www.hhitide21.com
+Check out HHI Tide 21 - family-friendly vacation rental at oceanfront Hilton Head Beach and Tennis Resort in Hilton Head Island, South Carolina. www.hhitide21.com